When a baby is born so are the parents!

-As a birth doula in Montreal, I love prenatal meetings with first-time parents.
-We get to know each other better and I get to learn about how they see life, what they want for their future, and for their baby.
+As a birth doula (link to doula circle birth doula) in Montreal, I love prenatal meetings with first-time parents.
+We get to really know each other better and I get to learn about how they see life, what they want for their future, and for their baby.
 For the majority, their focus is on getting ready for the big event – BIRTH!
 But that’s only one part of the journey.

 FIND YOUR COMPASS